Government housing assistance programs favor families with little or no income, helping them rent apartments or houses they can afford.

 Housing & Urban Development

-- Financial counseling to avoid mortgage foreclosures
+- Financial advice to avoid losing your home

 Department of Agriculture